bradut/SlingBox-Channel-Changer-Server/README.md

 ```

 -
-  - (Keep using your remote) Include an element contaning "`Status:%s`" string, which will trigger Slinger Server to replace it with its status.<br />
+  - (Keep using your remote:) Include an element contaning "`Status:%s`" string, which will trigger Slinger Server to replace it with its status.<br />
   This element will help SlingBox - TV Guide to know immediately when the slingbox has stopped streaming, otherwise will have to wait for 100 seconds of server inactivity.

 ```html